 - Clementines or oranges, halved or diced

 - Grapes, sliced in half or quarters vertically

 - Kiwi, diced

-- Cantaloupe, diced (make sure it’s not too hard for younger eaters)
+- Cantaloupe, diced (make sure it’s very ripe and soft)

 - Cherries, pitted and chopped

-- Honeydew, diced (make sure it’s not too hard for younger eaters)
+- Honeydew, diced (make sure it’s very ripe and soft)

 Here’s an example of the progression of what it might look like to serve apples as finger foods.